ehudb9/Users_Caching_in_the_cloud/README.md

 3. Init N instances with instance_manager: N constant – can be changed by the User.
 4. Init HTTP server foreach Instance
 5. The serve handle GET and PUT requests with cQUEUE caching distribute.
-6. App.py :: manger data and instance_manager.
+6. Every  request will handled by manger data and INSTANCE manager.

 ## STEPS TO RUN THE CODE:
-1. Type :
+1. Please connect your cmd to aws console with :
 2. Type
 3. D
 4. D